MZanggl/flooent/README.md

 #### second

-Returns second element in array or undefined.
+Returns the second element in the array or undefined.

 ```javascript
 given.array([1, 2, 3]).second() // 2